-Prerequisite: CSE101 and CSE350 or permission of the
+Prerequisite(s): CSE101 and CSE350 or permission of the department.

-department

-Note(s): Mandatory in the Computer Science
+Notes: Mandatory in the Computer Science programmes.

-programmes.

-CSE350A Data Structure and Algorithms
+CSE350 Data Structure and Algorithms

-${\cal O}$ notation, and analysis of simple algorithms.
+O notation, and analysis of simple algorithms.
 Fundamental data structures (stacks, queues, hash tables, trees and graphs) and their implementations.
-Fundamental algorithms: quicksort and other ${\cal O}$ ( $n \log n$ ) sorting algorithms, hashing and collision-avoidance, binary search, operations on binary trees.
+Fundamental algorithms: quicksort and other $O(n \log n)$ sorting algorithms, hashing and collision-avoidance, binary search, operations on binary trees.
 Introduction to graphs and finding shortest-paths.

-Prerequisite: CSE101.
+Prerequisite(s): CSE101.

-Note(s): Mandatory in the Computer Science programmes and for the Honours BSc in Mathematics.
+Notes: Mandatory in the Computer Science programmes and for the Honours BSc in Mathematics.
 For Computer Science programmes, it should be taken in the 2nd year.
+Lecture Hours: 3- Lab Hours: 2- Study Hours: 5

-CSE362A/B Software Development and Professional Practice
+CSE362 Software Development and Professional Practice